DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 # Creating New Dialogue

+> Note: You can always check out the other dialogue interactions to see how they're set up.
+They might clear a couple things up.

 ### Creating a New Dialogue Interaction

 1. In the content drawer, navigate to the `Avernoth/Narrative/DialogueInteractions` folder.
 All of the dialogue interactions should be found somewhere within this folder.